Practicum Counselor Agreement

 We’re delighted to have you join us as a Practicum Counselor for the coming academic year.
 We hope that your affiliation with us will provide positive experiences treating young adults, with the benefit of focused supervision.
 We know that your work at CHWS will be very meaningful for the students you are helping.
 Your work as a Practicum Counselor counts towards the internship hours needed to fulfill your program requirements.

-Practicum Counselors see 2-4 clients each week at CHWS and receive one hour per week of individual, clinical supervision with a Doctoral Psychology Intern.
-Your clinical supervisor will be supervised by a CHWS Licensed Psychologist.
+Practicum Counselors see 3-6 clients each week at CHWS and receive one hour per week of individual, clinical co-supervision with a Doctoral Psychology Intern and a licensed psychologist.
+The doctoral intern will also be supervised by a licensed psychologist.

 We hope also to expose Practicum Counselors to the workings of a university counseling center.
 Practicum Counselors are invited to join us for staff meetings and outreach presentations (depending on request for services).